-1. A constituent institution may receive and, in its discretion, investigate reports of incidents of student misconduct.
+- 1. A constituent institution may receive and, in its discretion, investigate reports of incidents of student misconduct.
 A student may be accused of a violation of the code of conduct only by a designated university official with a formal charge initiating a disciplinary proceeding.
-A determination to initiate

-- a disciplinary proceeding accusing a student of a violation of the code of student conduct should be made by a designated university official within a reasonable period of time after the constituent institution receives the report. - 2.
+A determination to initiate a disciplinary proceeding accusing a student of a violation of the code of student conduct should be made by a designated university official within a reasonable period of time after the constituent institution receives the report. - 2.
 If a charge is to be pursued, it is then referred to a hearing official or body.
 The student must be notified in writing of the alleged violation(s), the referral and the hearing date.
 The hearing should not be scheduled for at least five (5) calendar days after the student receives the notice, unless the student agrees to an earlier hearing date.
 A committee member or the hearing official who has a conflict with, bias about or interest in the case should recuse himself.
 If the committee member or the hearing official refuses to recuse himself, a designated university official shall make the recusal decision. - 3.
 The student may waive the hearing and accept a sanction proposed by a designated university official.
 The sanction must be within the ranges specified in accordance with Section IV, above.
-The waiver and acceptance must be in writing and signed by the student. - 4.
-If a hearing is held, it may occur as a meeting between the hearing committee/official and the student.
+The waiver and acceptance must be in writing and signed by the student.

+- 4. If a hearing is held, it may occur as a meeting between the hearing committee/official and the student.
 It will be a closed meeting.
 The institution shall assure that students have the capability to present their evidence and defenses at the meeting or hearing.
 Witness testimony and documents may be received from both the designated university official and the student, who will both be present during all of the evidentiary presentation.
 At the end of the hearing, the committee/official will determine whether the designated university official has shown by a preponderance of the evidence that the student committed the offense charged.
 This determination must be based solely on the evidence presented at the hearing or meeting.
 The committee/official will also determine the appropriate sanction within the ranges specified in the definitions in Section IV, above. - 5.
 The decision may be final or it may be a recommendation for a final decision by a designated university official.
 The final administrative decision must be reached within a specified amount of time, not to exceed forty-five (45) calendar days after the date of the hearing.
-The final administrative decision must be transmitted to the student in writing within ten (10) calendar days of the date the decision is made, and it must contain a brief summary of the evidence upon which the decision is based.

-6. Appeal rights must be specified in the decision letter.
+The final administrative decision must be transmitted to the student in writing within ten (10) calendar days of the date the decision is made, and it must contain a brief summary of the evidence upon which the decision is based. - 6.
+Appeal rights must be specified in the decision letter.
 At least one level of administrative appeal must be permitted and the time in which to appeal and the permitted grounds for the appeal must be articulated.
-Further appellate opportunities shall be governed by Code [502 D(3)] of the University of North Carolina.
+Further appellate opportunities shall be governed by Code [502 D(3)] of the University of North Carolina. - B. Substantive Requirements: In each case, there must be sufficient evidence supporting the decision and the sanction. - VI.
+Serious Violations A serious violation is one for which the possible sanctions include suspension or expulsion.